– A leisure walking tour to discover Hoi An ancient town where relaxing lifestyle has not changed

 Day 1: Da Nang Arrival – Hoi An

-On arrival at the airport in Da Nang, pick up and transfer to hotel in Hoi An.
+On arrival at the airport in Da Nang, pick up and transfer to the hotel in Hoi An.
 The rest of today is free for you to pick up any made-to-measure items, or perhaps try more delicious food in one of Hoi An’s many acclaimed restaurants.

 Day 2: Hoi An – Tra Que Village – Hoi An (B, L)

-In the morning: Meet tour guide at the hotel lobby.
+In the morning: Meet the tour guide at the hotel lobby.
 Go to a bicycle shop to choose a bicycle.
 Then ride to a local farm in Tra Que Village.
 You will take a trip around the vegetable garden and join with the farmers in preparing the land and fertilizing with seaweed from the local lake.

 Continue doing some next steps such as: raking the ground, sowing, watering greens, picking greens and many more gardening activities.
 After garden work, relax with the foot massage and herbal foot bath.